zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/data-tampering/data-tampering.md

 ### Objectives
 In this lab, you will:
 <if type="dbcs">
   * Setup the environment
+  * Examine data before tampering
+  * Examine data after tampering
 </if>
 <if type="atp">
   * Login to SQL Developer Web on ADB
-</if>
   * Examine data before tampering
   * Examine data after tampering
+</if>

 ### Prerequisites
 <if type="dbcs">